 The whole tea leaf is ingested, providing amazing levels of the antioxidant EGCG (137 X that of regular green tea!)

-Some people drink matcha for the taste, while many more are turning to matcha for the incredible health benefits.
+Some people drink matcha for the taste, while many more Aussie's are turning to matcha for the incredible health benefits.
 Kenko Matcha Tea contains 100% pure stone ground tea leaves.
 Nothing else, zero additives, just natural, healthy, shade grown tea leaves.
 Grown in Japan, then shipped by air to Australia

 ✓raw,✓vegan,✓100% natural,✓gluten free and ✓packed with antioxidants.